Supplying extracellular potentials

 )

-Extracellular potentials can be calculated using numerical methods such as the finite element method (FEM) in software packages like COMSOL, ANSYS, or FEniCS.
-These simulations provide high-resolution potential distributions that can be imported into PyFibers for fiber simulation studies.
-Such electrical potentials from external sources can be using in PyFibers with two main approaches:
+Extracellular potentials can be calculated using numerical methods such as the finite element method (FEM) in third-party modeling software (e.g., COMSOL, FEniCS) and then imported into PyFibers.
+Such electrical potentials from external sources can be used in PyFibers with two main approaches:

-1. Resampling (Recommended): Interpolate the high-resolution FEM potentials onto the fiber’s coordinate system using the provided resampling methods in PyFibers.
+1. Resampling (recommended): From your solver, generate high-resolution (small spacing) potentials along the length of your fiber.
+PyFibers can then interpolate these high-resolution potentials onto the fiber’s coordinate system.
 This is the recommended approach for most use cases, as it allows for flexible fiber discretization (testing new longitudinal alignments or fiber diameters on the same path).

-2. Direct Assignment: Assign the FEM-computed potentials directly to the fiber if the potentials are already sampled at the same locations as the fiber’s sections.
+2. Direct assignment: assign the FEM-computed potentials directly to the fiber if the potentials are already sampled at the same locations as the center the fiber’s sections.

 Resampling